 “If you see something on Glassdoor that you believe violates our guidelines, you should flag it for our review.”

 It’s important to note that “flagging a review” is not the same as removing it.
-If you choose to flag a bad review, Glassdoor will reevaluate it.
+If you choose to flag a fake review or defamatory comment, Glassdoor will reevaluate it.
 But, they also state that just because you disagree with feedback doesn’t mean that it meets the criteria for removal.

 Let’s take a closer look at their terms of service agreement.

 “Our interpretation of our policies and the decision whether or not to edit or remove content is within our sole discretion.”

 Glassdoor does have a rigorous review approval process before they publish feedback.
 Sometimes they ask a reviewee to edit their feedback if it violates Glassdoor’s terms.
 However, things can slip through the cracks.
 So, it’s important to be vigilant and flag questionable content if you have any doubts.
 Glassdoor won’t directly edit a flagged review.
 However, they may return it to the reviewer for editing or confirmation.

 In order to keep the site as honest as possible, Glassdoor decides whether or not to remove flagged content.

 How to remove negative reviews from Glassdoor